 Joe brought this psychological paradigm into the work place, especially healthcare.
 He helps organizations appreciate the importance of the mental well-being of their employees and managers in order to create healthy and productive organizations.
 This approach was used as a model, by Joe and other faculty members, to create “The Inner Life of Healers” program at the University of Minnesota Medical School, where Joe was an adjunct faculty member.
 Joe is also currently working with Mayo Clinic Arizona to develop a burnout prevention program based on the principles and resiliency called The Arizona Resiliency Program.
 He has also worked with hospital systems to affect culture change in East Lansing Michigan and North Memorial Hospital in Minneapolis.

 Joe’s first book, The Serenity Principle (Harper Collins, 1990) has had a significant impact on the treatment of thousands of clients and addiction professionals throughout the world.
 His best selling book, Slowing Down to the Speed of Life (co-authored with Richard Carlson, Harper San Francisco, 1997) and later The Speed Trap (Harper San Francisco, 1999) were other expressions of his approach in and out of the work place.
 In these books he communicates the principles of living and realizing inner peace and health and how to transcend a major problem facing our society—the frenetic pace of life and stress.
 Joe’s fourth book, Slowing Down to the Speed of Love, was an accumulation of his life’s realizations that take the reader to practically live their life from their true self and shows them how this awareness impacts all of their relationships.
 Joe’s fifth book, Fearproof Your Life, was released in 2007 (Conari Press), and was written in response to the wave of fear that has swept our culture in this new century.
-Joe is currently working on a book on transformation in recovery (The Transformation Principle) and one on resilience in the healing profession (The Resilient Healer).
+Joe is currently working on a book on transformation in recovery (The Transformation Principle) and one on resilience in the healing profession (The Burnout Solution).

 Joe spreads his message of hope and understanding through coaching, public speaking, seminars and retreats, consultation to organizations and through this website.
 Joe lives and works with his wife, Michael, in St. Paul, Minnesota and is a father and grandfather.
 He is passionate about being in nature whether gardening, fly fishing, kayaking or skiing in the mountains.